What they say…

-Flevans is a multi-instrumentalist, DJ and producer from Brighton, UK, with an eclectic yet accessible style that straddles the genres of funk, breaks, soul and electronica.
-Known to all the big guns in funk and soul circles, Flevans is a specialist in creating sunny, upbeat tracks.
-Expertly fusing an encyclopaedic knowledge of samples and breaks with a natural talent for playing multiple instruments in his musical concoctions, the result is killer uplifting tracks that make you want to move.
+Flevans aka Nigel Evans is a multi-instrumentalist, DJ and producer based in Brighton, UK, with an eclectic yet accessible style that straddles the genres of funk, breaks, soul and electronica.
+Known to all the big guns in funk and soul circles, Flevans is a specialist at expertly fusing an encyclopaedic knowledge of samples and breaks with a natural talent for playing multiple instruments, resulting in killer musical concoctions that make you want to move.

-Flevans rode the momentum into a globe-straddling maelstrom of DJing that took in Australia, the USA, the Cannes film festival and too many sweaty basements full of wig-flipping funk’n’breaks cognoscenti to accurately remember.
+Flevans rode the momentum into a globe-straddling maelstrom of DJing that took him to Australia, the USA, the Cannes film festival and too many sweaty basements full of wig-flipping funk’n’breaks cognoscenti to accurately remember.
 The learnings and yearnings of those adventures were poured into “Unfabulous”, his 2007 release on London’s Jack to Phono label.
-Keeping the same focus on clever use of samples, the album demonstrated a more diverse mix of styles, and incorporated much more of Flevans‘ musicianship, with his deft playing on guitars, keys and bass giving the record a more live and polished sound than his earlier work.
+Keeping the same focus on clever use of samples, the album demonstrated a more diverse mix of styles and started incorporating more of Flevans‘ musicianship, giving the record a more live and polished sound.

-With 4 previous studio albums, countless tours throughout the world as a DJ, and music placements in high profile adverts for the likes of Nokia, BSkyB & ESPN, it’s safe to say Flevans is no tenderfoot, and his upcoming album “Part-Time Milionaire” due out in early 2019 on Jalapeno Records is set to cement his standing as one of the most exciting producers out there.
+With 5 studio albums under his belt, countless tours throughout the world as a DJ and music placements in high profile adverts for the likes of Nokia, BSkyB & ESPN, it’s safe to say Flevans is no tenderfoot.
+And you can hear all his experience distilled into a finely blended brew of funk-inspired tunes on his 6th full-length “Accumulate” out May 1st 2020 on Jalapeno Records…